aerospike/aerospike-client-python/doc/client.rst

 .. object:: key

-    The key tuple which is sent and returned by various operations contains
+    The key tuple, which is sent and returned by various operations, has the structure

     ``(namespace, set, primary key[, the record's RIPEMD-160 digest])``